CosmodiumCS/Introduction-to-Python3/module05/README.md

 ```
 allows for easy value swapping for variables
 ```
-one, two = two, onw
+one, two = two, one
 ```
 if there is an asterisk `*` placed before the variable, it will assign itself to the remaining values
 ```